 Seeker is a data loss prevention/sensitive data discovery solution designed to fill the gap between excessively feature-rich DLP software priced out of most reasonable budgets and free DLP software that is generally either not able to manageably scan at any significant scale or not able to effectively work with many file formats.
-Seeker is designed to help organizations sized from small to large that are utilizing Windows servers, Windows Clients, SMB file sharing, and websites, in locating inadvertently stored sensitive data such as social security numbers and credit card numbers.
+Seeker is designed to help organizations sized from small to large that are utilizing Windows servers, Windows Clients, SMB file sharing, Microsoft SQL Servers, MySQL Servers, and websites, in locating inadvertently stored sensitive data such as social security numbers and credit card numbers.
 Seeker uses built-in Microsoft technologies to deliver accurate results, integrates with Active Directory, and provides search customizations.

 Seeker, LLC was created by an IT security professional disappointed with present-day software offerings in the area of data loss prevention/sensitive data discovery software for businesses – more specifically, with the fact that vendors tend to charge a license fee aggressively targeting mid-to-large-sized companies and universities by charging per-user/per-server/per-workstation/per-website license fees on a scale that barely declines with increasing installation sizes.
 As anyone tasked with IT purchasing in a mid-size or large organization knows, this can get very pricey, very quickly.

 The difference between Seeker and common licensed DLP products: